The Nest

 Can You Evict Your Spouse From A Home After The Divorce?

-While you cannot ask your spouse to leave home when filing for divorce in NYC, most courts will hear your request after the divorce is a different story.
+While you cannot ask your spouse to leave home when filing for divorce in NYC, most courts will hear your request after the divorce, which is a different story.
 If you make a solid case for eviction, the courts may add a stipulation that you or your spouse may leave.

 How Do Prenups Affect Real Estate During A Divorce?